Table of Contents

-Injury to the vessels after traumatic event or occlusion by a nearby mass or osteophyte compromises the blood supply to the cord segment causing tissue hypoperfusion and ischemic injury to the spinal cord.
+Injury to the vessels after a traumatic event or occlusion by a nearby mass or osteophyte compromises the blood supply to the cord segment causing tissue hypoperfusion and ischemic injury to the spinal cord.
 The anterior spinal artery supplies the anterior two-thirds of the spinal cord housing the motor tracts and lateral spinothalamic tracts while the posterior spinal artery supplies the region carrying the dorsal column fibers.
 Thus, patients have compromised motor function.
 The loss of pain and temperature sensation on the contralateral side is due to injury to the ascending lateral spinothalamic tract that decussate in the spinal cord.

 In anterior spinal cord syndrome:

 There is an intact dorsal column of fibers.
-Hence a preserved sense of light touch, vibration, and proprioception which is the altered function in posterior cord syndrome.
+Hence a preserved sense of light touch, vibration and proprioception which is the altered function in posterior cord syndrome.

 Conversely, there is a contralateral loss of pain and temperature sensation below the lesion due to the injury of the lateral spinothalamic tract that decussates two to three levels above the spinal column of injury.

 It manifests so due to the arrangement of spinal columns at different levels of the vertebrae.
 The lower regions take up the peripheral parts of the spinal cord while the uppermost segments, i.e., the cervical spinal cord segments, take up the most central part of the spinal cord.
 In individuals whose spinal column has been compromised, such as in patients suffering from spondylosis, an event like a hyperextension injury causes pinching of the cord between a hypertrophied ligament flavum and the spinal cord wall.
 This, in turn, leads to an injury to the central parts of the spinal cord and a central cord syndrome arises.